 In Netdragon company, my role is a UX educator, which means to teach UX courses to my colleagues.
 It is very challenging but fruitful.
 It is challenging because my students are experienced designers.
+It is fruitful because I got a lot of important feedback from them.

 The Topic of my courses

 Systems have layers and subordination(Figure 2).
 In a larger scope, it is the product-service ecosystem, which can contain multiple products and different kinds of users.
 The conceptual model is in the middle because the conceptual model more towards one particular product, and it is the connection between users’ mental model and the products’ implementation model.
-The information architecture shows how the actual information arrangement of the products’ interfaces, which towards implementation model.
+The information architecture shows how the actual information arrangement of the products’ interfaces, which towards the implementation model.

 These courses are based on the model.
 Section 2 is about product-service ecology, section 3 is about the pair of the conceptual and mental model, and section 4 is for the information architecture.